vectordotdev/vector/website/highlights/2020-07-10-add-reduce-transform.md

 ---

 Fan of [Stripe's Canonical Log Lines][urls.stripe_blog_canonical_log_lines]?
 We are too.
-You can now find a new [Reduce][urls.vector_transform_reduce]!
+You can now find a new [Reduce][docs.transforms.reduce]!
 This allows you to turn a stream of many small events into a stream of less small events!

 The fantastic article by Brandur Leach describes them best: